thecodingdad/grid-remote-card/README.md

 ## Features

-- Multiple item types: D-Pad, Color Buttons, Slider, Media Info, Button, Source Button, Number Pad, Entity Button, Label
+- Multiple item types: D-Pad, Color Buttons, Slider, Media Info, Button, Source Button, Number Pad, Entity Button, Label, Swipepad
-- Configurable grid size and button size
+- Configurable grid size and button size, with half-cell snap (0.5 increments) for fine positioning
 - Buttons can be arranged with drag-and-drop in visual editor
 - Multi-select editing: Ctrl/Cmd+click, marquee area selection, touch long-press; move or delete multiple items at once
 - Copy-on-drag: hold Ctrl/Cmd while dragging (desktop) or tap the hint during drag (touch) to duplicate the selection instead of moving it — works across pages
 - Page reordering by drag-and-drop on the page tabs
 - Cross-page drag: drag items over a page tab to switch pages mid-drag; hover the `+` tab to create and switch to a new page
+- Duplicate a page (items + colors) with one click — the copy lands right after the current page and becomes active immediately
 - Multiple button and slider designs: round, rounded, square, pill, pill (4 directions)
 - Tap and hold action with repeat support (configurable intervals)
 - Multi-page layout with swipe navigation and automatic page switch (configurable conditions per page)
 - Haptic feedback (configurable), only triggered when an action actually fires
-- Fully configurable colors (global and per button)
+- Fully configurable colors (global, per page, and per item)
+- Every color field accepts a Jinja template (entity-driven dynamic colors that update live)
 - Entity buttons expose separate colors for the active state (icon + background)
 - Fully configurable numpad keys: per-key icon, text, colors, tap/hold action, and show/hide toggle
 - Buttons can show an image (URL) instead of an icon, with optional fill mode that stretches the image across the whole button